willbuck/midwestjs-2015-protractor/protractor-slides/slides/e2eDownsides/brittle.e2eDownsides.md

 note:
 - Brittle like peanut-brittle
 - Many of these reasons don't conceptually 'break' the functionality
+- But they certainly could cause your test as you wrote it to fail
 - We have some means of mitigating this, but they aren't perfect